Burry/AWS-Amplify-Demo-React-App/README.md

 8. Run `yarn start` to build the app for a development environment and open a browser window showing the local web server at [http://localhost:3000](http://localhost:3000).
 The page will automatically reload as you make changes to the code.

-9. After developing the application to your liking and having added S3 hosting through `amplify add hosting`, run `amplify publish` to provision AWS resources in the cloud, create or update `aws-exports.js`, run the build command `react-scripts build`, create an optimized production bundle in `/build`, and publish the static site build to S3.
+9. After developing the application to your liking and having added S3 hosting through `amplify add hosting`, run `amplify publish` to provision AWS resources in the cloud, create or update `aws-exports.js`, run the frontend build command `react-scripts build` to create an optimized production bundle in `/build`, and publish the static site build to S3.

 ## More Information